jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 **40 to 60 pages**

+Under the heading [Anatomy of a SOA client] I deconstructed the way in which programming logic is often used to identify the parts of a model which are currently interesting and started to look at some declarative ways in which these parts can be obtained.

+Turn this model inside out.
+Instead of the programmer finding the parts they want as a part of the general logic of the program, declaritively define the interesting parts and have these parts delivered to the language logic.
+Once we make the shift to thinking in this way, it is no longer necessary to have the whole resource locally before the interesting sub-parts are delivered.

 Focus on replacing ajax, rather than streaming.
 In older browsers, getting the whole message at once is no worse than it is now.